bradleyfrank/ansible/README.md

 ## About

-This repository was created to handle three main personal computer setups:

-1. MacOS systems (Intel and ARM)
-2. Fedora Workstation edition (Gnome and KDE spins)
-3. Fedora Server edition
+This Ansible repo bootstraps and manages dotfiles for the following system types:

+1. **MacOS systems** `x86_64`, `arm64`
+2. **Linux systems** `x86_64`
+   1. **Fedora Workstation edition** (spins may work but are unsupported)
+   2. **Fedora Server edition**
+   3. **Ubuntu Desktop LTS** (flavors may work but are unsupported)
+   4. **Ubuntu Server LTS**

-All workstations are unique in a way that cannot be fully captured in configs or variables within the repository — unlike a server where you could be installing from a known pre-built image or kickstart — so the playbooks are designed with *no assumed knowledge of the system*.
+Personal systems are usually unique in a way that cannot be fully captured with configs or variables in a repository — unless you are installing from a pre-built image or kickstart — so the playbooks are designed with *no assumed knowledge of the system*.
 To address host-specific settings, certain variables are stored in the Ansible inventory.

 The playbooks were designed to be run *completely local* on a freshly installed system, with the barest of prerequists.
 To that end, there are multiple stages of bootstrapping handled by the `install` script: